History of the Houston Astros: 1975–1979: The rainbow era

 The two biggest moves the Astros did in the off season were the acquisition of Joe Niekro and José Cruz.
-The Astros bought Niekro from the Braves for almost nothing.
+The Astros bought Niekro from the Atlanta Braves for almost nothing.
 Niekro had bounced around the big leagues with minimal success.
 His older brother Phil Niekro had started teaching Joe how to throw his knuckleball and Joe was just starting to use it when he came to the Astros.
 Niekro won six games and saved four and had an ERA of 3.07.

 José Cruz was also a steal, in retrospect, from the Cardinals.
 The Cards were in a position where they had too many outfielders and Cruz was having a hard time breaking in.
 He showed promise in 1973, but only had a batting average of .227.
 Not wanting to give up on Cruz he was given the chance to prove himself again 1974.
 Cruz improved but lost his job to rookie Bake McBride.
 He was sold to the Astros for $25,000.
 Cruz's role in Astros history would go on to see his number retired as an Astro.

 The 1975 season was the worst the team had ever seen in their history.
 Their record was 64–97, far worse than the expansion Colt .45's.
 It was the worst record in baseball and manager Preston Gómez was fired late in the season and replaced by Bill Virdon.
 Virdon had managed the Yankees and Pirates before joining Houston.
 The Astros played .500 ball under Virdon in the last 34 games of the season.

 With Bill Virdon as the manager the Astros improved greatly in 1976 finishing in third place with an 80–82 record.
 A healthy César Cedeño was a key reason for the Astros bouncing back in 1976.
 Bob Watson continued to show consistency and led the club with a .313 average and 102 RBIs.
 José Cruz became Houston's everyday left fielder and hit .303 with 28 stolen bases.

 1976 saw the end of Larry Dierker's career as an Astro, but before it was all over he would throw a no-hitter and win the 1,000 game in the Astrodome.
 He was dealt to St Louis in the off-season, but would return to Houston and be a big part of the organization.